Yuya Susumu: Pro Wrestling Noah (2020–present)

-On 22nd November 2020, a mysterious character by the name of Salvahe de Oriente appeared in Pro Wrestling Noah, allied with Kotaro Suzuki.
-They teamed up to defeat Kongo's Haoh & Tadasuke, with Oriente defeating Haoh. on 6th December, the two challenged Stinger's Hayata & Yoshinari Ogawa for the GHC Junior Heavyweight Tag Team Championship, but halfway through the match Oriente turned on Kotaro, allowing Stinger to retain.
+On 22 November 2020, a mysterious character by the name of Salvahe de Oriente appeared in Pro Wrestling Noah, allied with Kotaro Suzuki.
+They teamed up to defeat Kongo's Haoh & Tadasuke, with Oriente defeating Haoh. on 6 December, the two challenged Stinger's Hayata & Yoshinari Ogawa for the GHC Junior Heavyweight Tag Team Championship, but halfway through the match Oriente turned on Kotaro, allowing Stinger to retain.
 Oriente then unmasked, revealing himself to be Yuya Susumu, and joined Stinger.
 Nosawa Rongai & a masked wrestler then appeared to ally with Kotaro, building a feud.
 At The Gift 2020 in Nagoya, Susumu faced Kotaro in a singles match.
 After just 4 minutes, the match was ruled a no-contest due to outside interference.
 It was then contested as a 6-man tag with Stinger vs Kotaro, Nosawa & their masked accomplice, but that match only lasted 2 minutes before being thrown out.
 The feud continued in 2021, with Nosawa's masked ally being revealed to be Ikuto Hidaka.
-The two teams faced off at Higher Ground 2021 on 31st January in Korakuen Hall, with Stinger getting the win after Hayata pinned Kotaro.
-Susumu scored his first big win in Noah after submitting Hajime Ohara with his Cross Face Lock at The Infinty 2021 in Korakuen Hall.
+The two teams faced off at Higher Ground 2021 on 31 January in Korakuen Hall, with Stinger getting the win after Hayata pinned Kotaro.
+Susumu scored his first big win in Noah after submitting Hajime Ohara with his Cross Face Lock at The Infinity 2021 in Korakuen Hall.
 The feud between Stinger and Nosawa's Alliance continued in April with Susumu teaming up with Ogawa to face Hidaka & Kotaro.
 The match ended in a DQ when Hayata interfered.
 At Neo Breeze 2021 in Korakuen Hall, the two trios faced off.
 Susumu won when Nosawa hit him with a low blow.
 Susumu faced Kotaro one-on-one at Noah The Glory 2021 at Nagoya Congress Center Event Hall, and it ended in a double-pinfall.